 Scripture memorization isn’t just for Sunday school kids.
 Hiding passages of the Bible in your heart gives you a great well of truth to draw from when you are facing temptation or trial.
 Daily Bible reading is one way, but a dedicated plan for Scripture memorization is another way to saturate your mind with God’s Word.
 It can also provide the fuel for biblical meditation throughout your day.

-Scripture Typer makes memorizing verses just that much easier.
+Scripture Typer is a Christian app which makes memorizing verses just that much easier.
 More than mere flash cards, this app systematically removes words in the verses you are attempting to memorize until you can type the whole thing from memory.
 It also has prompts for when to review the verses you have already mastered so that you retain them over time.

-I wish it was a bit more feature rich with more methods of memorization, but this is still a great app which is why it comes in at number 10 on my list for the best iPhone apps for Christians.
+I wish it was a bit more feature rich with more methods of memorization, but this is still a great app which is why it comes in at number 10 on my list for the best Christian apps for iPhone.

 9 – Sermon Audio